cadiblac/chembiohub-site/_posts/2014-12-19-open-innovation.md

 ---
-published: false
+title: The Future of Drug Discovery - Open Innovation
+author: michael
+layout: post
 ---

-## The Future of Drug Discovery: Open Innovation

 Last week <a href="http://oxfordbiotech.org/" onclick='return !window.open(this.href);'>Oxford Biotech</a> ran a great conference on <a href="http://oxfordbiotech.org/ob-approach/events-networking/upcoming-events/open-innovation-event/" onclick='return !window.open(this.href);'>"The Future of Drug Discovery: Open Innovation"</a>.
-A top line-up of speakers from academia and industry gave their views on how open innovation drug discovery is developing and what the opportunities are for the future.
+A top line-up of speakers from academia and industry gave their views on how open innovation drug discovery is developing and what the opportunities are for the future.<!-- more -->

 ### What is open innovation drug discovery…?